 Do you need to refill AIO coolers?

 The reliability of AIO coolers has come a long way.
 AIO leaks are exceedingly rare.
-Like any other mechanical device, there’s always the low possibility of a pump failure but luckily modern CPUs have protection built in should it get too hot.
+Like any other mechanical device, there’s always the low possibility of a pump failure, but luckily, modern CPUs have protection built in should it get too hot.
 The bottom line is that you can run an AIO in your system with peace of mind.
-Coolers can 'degrade' over time, as coolant very slowly evaporates or falls out of solution but these kinds of things are becoming less of a concern as manufacturers learn new tricks and methods after years of testing and feedback.
+Coolers can 'degrade' over time as coolant slowly evaporates or falls out of the solution.
+Still, these kinds of things are becoming less of a concern as manufacturers learn new tricks and methods after years of testing and feedback.
 A modern AIO should serve you well for many years.

 Can you use an AIO on any CPU?

 As we move towards late 2021, an important thing to consider is socket support.
 LGA1700 compatibility is only just becoming a topic of discussion.
-So, if you're planning on building a 12th Generation system, pay close attention to the list of supported sockets.
+So, if you plan on building a 12th Generation system, pay close attention to the list of supported sockets.
 Stock from earlier in 2021 will lack support.
-You can expect manufacturers to offer compatible mounting kits and updated SKU's but if you're in doubt, make sure to check with the retailer or manufacturer to ensure your choice of cooler includes LGA 1700 support.
+You can expect manufacturers to offer compatible mounting kits and updated SKU's, but if you're in doubt, check with the retailer or manufacturer to ensure your cooler choice includes LGA 1700 support.